-- Virtual Private Cloud (VPC): Select this option when the host from which you want to back up data resides in a VPC and is in the same region as the backup vault.
+- Virtual Private Cloud (VPC): Select this option if the server or VM from which you want to back up data resides in a VPC and the VPC is in the same region as the backup vault.

-- Public Network: Select this option when VPCs are unavailable.
+- Internet: Select this option if no VPCs are available.

-After you download the installation package of a file backup client, install and activate the client.
-To install and activate the client, follow these steps:
+After you download the installation package of a backup client for files, perform the following steps to install and activate the backup client:

-- Run the tar -xzvf hbr-install-xxx-linux-amd64.tar.gz command to decompress the downloaded installation package to a specific directory.
+- Run the tar -xzvf hbr-install-xxx-linux-amd64.tar.gz command to decompress the installation package to a specified directory.
+Then, run

-Then, run the ./setup command to install the client.
+the ./setup command to install the backup client.

-Note Make sure that enough space is available in the installation directory because operational logs and an executable file are all stored in the installation directory.
+Note Make sure that enough space is available in the installation directory because both operational logs and an executable file are saved in the installation directory.

-Parameter Required Description Client IP Address Yes The IP address of the file backup client that your current host can access.
-It can be an internal IP address or a public IP address.
-For example, the IP address can be the default IP address 127.0.0.1, an address like 126.96.36.199:8011, or http://188.8.131.52:8443.Note The IP address must be reachable from your current browser.
-AccessKey Id Yes The AccessKey ID and AccessKey secret of the RAM user used to access HBR.
-You can obtain the AccessKey ID and AccessKey secret of a RAM user under your Alibaba Cloud account for which HBR is activated.
+Parameter Required Description Client IP Address Yes The IP address of the backup client that your current host can access.
+You can specify an internal IP address or an Internet IP address.
+For example, the IP address can be 127.0.0.1 (default), 22.214.171.124:8011, or 126.96.36.199:8443.Note The IP address must be reachable from your browser in use.
+AccessKey Id Yes The AccessKey ID and AccessKey secret of the RAM user that is used to access HBR.
 For more information, see Create an AccessKey for a RAM user.
-AccessKey Secret Yes Create Client Password Yes The password used to log on to the file backup client.
+AccessKey Secret Yes Client Password Yes The password that is used to log on to the backup client.
 The password must be at least six characters in length.
-Data Network Proxy No The URL of the proxy server used to transmit backup data.Note You can configure a data network proxy only for a file backup client whose version is 1.11.11 or later.
-Control Network Type No The type of the network through which you call the HBR API.
-Control Network Proxy No The URL of the proxy server used to call the HBR API.
-Message Channel Network Type No The type of the network through which the server delivers messages to the file backup client.
+Data Network Proxy No The information of the proxy server that is used to transmit backup data.Note You can configure a data network proxy only for a backup client whose version is 1.11.11 or later.
+Control Network Type No The type of the network that is used to call the HBR API.
+Control Network Proxy No The information of the proxy server that is used to call the HBR API.
+Message Network Type No The type of the network that is used to send messages from HBR to the backup client.

 - Click Activate Client.
-The webpage of the file backup client appears.
-Then, you can use the file backup client to back up data.
+The page of the backup client for files appears.
+You can then use the backup client to back up data.